SpaceABLE 28G SL Series high-speed radiation-resistant optical transceivers

 - Multimode 850 nm wavelength laser

-- Up to 100 m reach on OM3 ribbon fiber
+- Over 60 m reach on OM3 or OM4 ribbon fiber

 - Standard MT parallel fiber connector

-- Available in industrial (–40 ºC to 85 ºC) grade temperature range
+- Industrial grade temperature range (–40 ºC to 85 ºC)

 - High-throughput communication satellites